How To Make A Pom Pom Garland for Kid’s Rooms

-Does anyone remember making pompoms as a child?
-You basically wind loads of stuff around two cardboard circles with holes cut in the middle – then snip it all around the edges, tie some string in the middle and then fluff.
+- Does anyone remember making pompoms as a child?
+You make two circles of cardboard with holes in the middle, and then wind thread around it until it’s full, them then snip it all around the edges, tie some string in the middle and then fluff.

 I’ve said before when I made E’s play tent about how my GCSE Textiles skills are very dusty, but this was really simple – albeit slightly fiddly – but no sewing involved.
 Probably don’t attempt it when two children are around though if you want an easy life.

-The idea came from children’s craft book Pirates and Pompoms by Stella Bee and Jemima Bell I was sent to review, which is a book of crafty ideas for children’s toys and costumes.
+The idea came from children’s craft book Pirates on Pompoms by Stella Bee and Jemima Bell I was sent to review, which is a book of crafty ideas for children’s toys and costumes.

 There are three main themes – pirates, circus and woodland animals – with ideas for making everything from dressing up clothes – such as a pretty spectacular felt pirate moustache and beard – to fancy dress clothes, toys and room decorations.
 There’s even a pretty brilliant furry animal tail.
 And nothing is too tricky either, especially for the uncrafty among us.